 - an evidentiary certificate issued under the Citizenship Act 1977 confirming New Zealand citizenship.

-- Evidence that a partner is a New Zealand resident may include but is not limited to original or certified copies of:
+- Evidence that a partner is a New Zealand resident may include but is not limited to:

 - a current resident visa or permanent resident visa; or